RubenDTavarez/post-install-config/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Once we get our "congratulation" there are going to be multiple URSLs for the osTicket software.
-One of these URLs is for the administrator.
-This portal will serve administrate any settings on the osTicket platform. exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
+One of these URLs is for the administrator/Agent.
+There is a difference between the admin and agent panel.
+This portal will serve administrate any settings on the osTicket platform.
 </p>
 <br />